graydon/stellar-core/docs/metrics.md

-overlay.fetch.txset                      | timer     | time to complete fetching of a txset overlay.fetch.qset                       | timer     | time to complete fetching of a qset overlay.flood.broadcast                  | meter     | message sent as broadcast per peer overlay.flood.duplicate_recv             | meter     | number of bytes of flooded messages that have already been received overlay.flood.unique_recv                | meter     | number of bytes of flooded messages that have not yet been received overlay.inbound.attempt                  | meter     | inbound connection attempted (accepted on socket)
+overlay.fetch.txset                      | timer     | time to complete fetching of a txset overlay.fetch.qset                       | timer     | time to complete fetching of a qset overlay.flood.broadcast                  | meter     | message sent as broadcast per peer overlay.flood.advertized                 | meter     | message advertized to other peers overlay.flood.demanded                   | meter     | message demanded in response to advert from other peer overlay.flood.fulfilled                  | meter     | message message sent in response to demand from other peer overlay.flood.duplicate_recv             | meter     | number of bytes of flooded messages that have already been received overlay.flood.unique_recv                | meter     | number of bytes of flooded messages that have not yet been received overlay.inbound.attempt                  | meter     | inbound connection attempted (accepted on socket)